jhlch/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-sequential-song-count.md

 the value.
 A SongCount record has a field containing the id of the subsequent song and a field for the number of times it has been played after the initial song.

-* This reducer takes AvroKeys as input, and writes AvroKeys and AvroValues as output, so it must implement AvroKeyReader, AvroKeyWriter, and AvroValueWriter.
+This reducer takes AvroKeys as input, and writes AvroKeys and AvroValues as output, so it must implement AvroKeyReader, AvroKeyWriter, and AvroValueWriter.
 The keys we are emiting are just strings so we could use a [Text](link to text key docs) key.
-Here we made the choice to use an AvroKey so that we could use the Kiji defined AvroKeyValue output format.
-Files of this format can be the input or output of an MR job, or used as the backing to a file based [KeyValueStore](kv store link)
+Instead, we made the choice to use an AvroKey so that we could use the Kiji defined [AvroKeyValue output format](link to userguide section), which requires that you output AvroKeys and AvroValues.

+Now, the schema for our avro key is so simple that we don't have to add a record to our .avdl file in order to return the correct schema in getWriterSchema().
+Instead, we can use the static methods avro provides for creating schemas of primitive types.

+{% highlight java %}
+  public Schema getAvroKeyWriterSchema() throws IOException {
+    // Programmatically retrieve the avro schema for a String. return Schema.create(Schema.Type.STRING);
+  }
+{% endhighlight %}

-* getWriterSchema()
+* reduce()

 ### Describe Tests
 How did we test this?